Vinifera-Developers/Vinifera/docs/Miscellaneous.md

 - Harvesters used to drop their cargo as Tiberium Riparius on death.
 They will now drop the Tiberium types they are carrying, instead.
 - It is no longer required to list all Tiberiums in a map to override some Tiberium's properties.
 - `FreeUnit` or `PadAircraft` would in some cases affect the cost of a building.
 This functionality has been removed.
-- Allow pre-placed units to have missions in multiplayer (by Rampastring)
+- Pre-placed units can now have missions in multiplayer.
+- Parachute animations with `AltPalette=yes` now remap to the parachuted unit owner's color.

 ## Quality of Life